 A cyberbuddy, Jacqueline Christiano, posted on her anti-Trump Facebook group a response to President Trump’s latest dog and pony show.
-It’s collectively known as Trump’s speech to the nation through an address to a joint session of Congress on 02/28/2017.
+It’s collectively known as Trump’s speech to the nation on February 28, 2017 through an address to a joint session of Congress.

 The Sergeant at Arms of the United States House of Representatives dutifully announced the president’s arrival with the obligatory: “Mr. Speaker, the President of the United States!”